appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 Understanding the following key terms will help you navigate the SSO configuration process more effectively:

 - **Identity Provider (IdP):** The service responsible for authenticating the user and issuing identity information.
-Common examples include Auth0, Azure AD, Okta, OneLogin, and Keycloak.
+Common examples include Auth0, Microsoft Entra ID, Okta, OneLogin, and Keycloak.
 - **Service Provider (SP):** The service (in this case, Appcircle) that relies on the IdP to authenticate users and grant them access.
 The SP uses the identity information provided by the IdP to manage user sessions and permissions.
 - **SAML Assertion:** A secure XML document sent by the IdP to the SP, containing the user's authentication and authorization information.
 This document is a core component of the SAML protocol, used to establish a user’s identity across different services.
 - **OpenID Connect Token:** A token used in the OpenID Connect protocol to convey identity information from the IdP to the SP.
 This token typically includes user information and is crucial for establishing secure communication between the IdP and SP.